 If you don't want a total blackout style, room-darkening window treatments are a great alternative.
 Take a peek at the sleek faux-wood Symple Stuff Deluxe Cordless Blinds.
 They have SmartPrivacy slats and an easy-to-lift bottom rail, which allow for effortless adjustability.

 These horizontal blinds come in a broad range of sizes and four neutral hues.
-With a minimalist silhouette and a decorative crown valance, they're the perfect balance of elegant and modern.
+They're the perfect balance of elegance and modern with a minimalist silhouette and a decorative crown valance.

 Best Motorized: Custom Home Collection 2" Designer Wood Blind

-Custom Home Collection Designer Wood Blinds are made to order with the option of motorized lift and tilt features, which are powered by a plug-in cord or a battery wand.
-This makes for a super convenient and luxuriously high-tech design.
+Custom Home Collection Designer Wood Blinds are made to order with the option of motorized lift and tilt features and a plug-in cord or a battery wand.
+This combination makes for a super convenient and luxuriously high-tech design.

 With 2-inch real wood slats, your choice of a traditional, modern, or corded valance, and over 100 colors, these beautiful automatic blinds can be made to complement any interior design scheme.